 Easy Fluffy Pancakes

-How we make the best homemade pancakes.
-This easy recipe makes pancakes that are so light and fluffy.
-You only need a few simple ingredients, and I bet you already have them in your kitchen right now!
+How to make the best homemade pancakes.
+Our family’s easy recipe makes pancakes that are so light and fluffy.
+You only need a few simple ingredients.
+I bet you already have them in your kitchen right now!

 Fluffy Pancakes Recipe Video